OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

             break;
    ```

 1. Replace `TODO 8` with the following code.
 For more information about these errors, see [Troubleshoot SSO in Office Add-ins](troubleshoot-sso-in-office-add-ins.md).
 For any errors that can't be handled, `true` is returned to the caller.
-This indicates the caller should switch to using MSAL as fallback auth.
+This indicates the caller should switch to using MSAL.js as fallback auth.

    ```javascript
     default: